The Royal Scotsman's open platform at the end of the train.

 IRT Exclusive: Click here to see our video of Society President Eleanor Hardy’s trip on the Royal Scotsman.

-Clans, Castles & Isles map
+Map of Clans, Castles and Isles itinerary

 Countries Visited